cisnes/BITCORN-Multinode/README.md

 # Installation

-Below is a guide meant to help you install your masternodes smooth like butter
+Below is a guide meant to help you install your masternodes

 ### 0.0 - Create VPS

 Only Vultr servers are tested with this script, so it's highly recommended you use their platform for this.
 During the installation, it's crucial to check "Enable IPv6" as we will be using this.
 When done, proceed to the next step.

+We recommend to purchase the $5 Vultr VPS with 1GB of Ram, this will allow you to install around 8 or 9 masternodes on this 1 VPS.

 ### 1.0 - Clone and open project on your VPS

 VPS:

-    git clone https://github.com/cisnes/multinode.git && cd multinode
+    git clone https://github.com/BITCORNProject/BITCORN-Multinode.git && cd BITCORN-Multinode

 ## IMPORTANT

-If you already have private keys and txhashes from your existing servers you want to migrate over to the script, you can reuse these.
+If you already have private keys and txhashes from your existing masternodes you want to migrate over to the script, you can reuse these.
 Just shut down the old servers and skip to step 2.0.

 ### 1.1 - Send collateral to your MN adresses